mozilla/normandy/docs/dev/install.rst

            -H 'Content-Type:application/json' \
            -u 'normandy:n0rm4ndy'

-With the configuration in place, Normandy should start without error.
+With both configurations in place, Normandy should start without error.
 When a recipe is enabled, it is published and becomes visible on the Remote Settings server:

 .. code-block:: bash